Vitamin D Facts: Everything You Need to Know

 Furthermore, this nutrient boosts your immune system and reduces inflammation within your body, potentially warding off future medical conditions in the process.
 It also plays a vital role in cell growth, neuromuscular functions and protein encoding.
 Studies have shown that a regular, healthy vitamin D intake can also serve as an antidepressant and make people feel generally happier.
 But that’s not all you’ll want to know about vitamin D.

 Sources of Vitamin D

-Since vitamin D is a fat-soluble substance, it can stay in the body for several days.
-Thus, vitamin D poisoning is possible if an individual overdoses over a period of a few months.
+Because vitamin D is a fat-soluble substance, it can stay in your body for several days.
+Thus, vitamin D poisoning is possible if you supplement too much vitamin D over a period of a few months.
 Symptoms of vitamin D overdose include dehydration, vomiting, decreased appetite, irritability, constipation and fatigue.
 If left unaddressed, vitamin D poisoning can lead to anorexia, over-calcification of the bones and internal organs, kidney stones and hypertension (high blood pressure).
-However, it is important to note that vitamin D poisoning usually only occurs with excessive intake of dietary supplements because naturally occurring foods and sun exposure simply has too little vitamin D to become toxic over time.
+It’s important to note that vitamin D poisoning usually only occurs with excessive intake of dietary supplements.
+It’s highly unlikely to occur as a result of normal dietary intake and sun exposure.

 Daily Dosage Recommendations

 The recommended dietary allowances for vitamin D vary depending on your age and other health and life circumstances, such as pregnancy.
 For infants under 12 months, the recommended intake is 400 international units (IU) or 10 micrograms (mcg).
 For individuals under 70 years old, the recommended intake is 600IU (15mcg).
 For individuals over 70 years old, the intake increases to 800IU (20mcg).